 Families are welcome visitors to our programs at all times.
 We hope that parents/guardians will attend family functions, help with classroom projects or attend field trips with us.
-We also encourage you to help with swimming or schedule lunch with your child occasionally.

 Pick up Authorizations

 All pick up persons must be authorized.
 If someone other than yourself is picking up, you must inform us and the designated pick up person must provide photo identification.
 If a parent is not allowed to pick up a child, we will need a court order stating this.
 If any person under the age of 18 will be picking up your child, you will need to sign a release form authorizing that pick-up.
 Please be aware that you are responsible for your child when you sign them out for the day.